Stow on the Wold

 The lovely church of St Edward repays a visit many times over.
 The church is primarily a product of the 11th century, though the tower was remodelled in the 15th century.
 Quite apart from the lovely architecture, the church bears visiting for its historical connection with the Battle of Stow on the Wold, the final conflict of the English Civil War.

 In 1646 a Royalist army under Astley marched through the region in a desperate attempt to join up with King Charles at Oxford.
 They were brought to bay at Stow by a Parliamentary force.
-The fighting was fierce, and deadly; the Royalists were routed, and over 1000 imprsoned within the church.
+The fighting was fierce and deadly; the Royalists were routed, and over 1000 imprisoned within the church.

-There is more to St Edwards than this memory of conflict; take the time to walk around the outside of the church to the north side.
+There is more to St Edward's than this memory of conflict; take the time to walk around the outside of the church to the north side.
 There a small door peers between two massive old tree trunks.
-You almost expect a gnome to peek around the door any minute.
+You almost expect a gnome to peek around the door at any minute.

 Fancy aside, the church is quite enjoyable.
-The tower rises to 88 feet, and boasts the heaviest peel of bells in all of Gloucestershire.
+The tower rises to 88 feet and boasts the heaviest peal of bells in all of Gloucestershire.
 In the south aisle is a large painting of the Crucifixion by Gaspar de Craeyer (1582-1669).